influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/troubleshooting/frequently-asked-questions.md

 While using double quotes is an acceptable workaround, we recommend that you avoid using InfluxQL keywords as identifiers for simplicity's sake.
 The InfluxQL documentation has a comprehensive list of all [InfluxQL keywords](https://github.com/influxdb/influxdb/blob/master/influxql/README.md#keywords).

-## Identifying write precision from returned timestamps
+## Can I identify write precision from returned timestamps?
 InfluxDB stores all timestamps as nanosecond values regardless of the write precision supplied.
 It is important to note that when returning query results, the database silently drops trailing zeros from timestamps which obscures the initial write precision.